 5 tips to help you promote your school

-The best way to promote your school is to have a range of strategies giving you more chance of appealing to a larger audience.
+The best way to promote your school is to have a range of strategies that appeal to a large audience.
 How can you do this?

 Gain exposure for your school.
 Tell people what goes on in your school and what you believe is important through:

-When people talk about your school make sure they have already seen you appear in a positive light and feel as if they know it well.
+When people talk about your school make sure they have already seen you in a positive light.
+It’ll make it feel as if they know your school already.

 2. Have a dynamic and exciting website

-Give parents lots of to reasons to be impressed by your school and to send their children into your care.
+Give parents lots of to reasons to be impressed by your school and send their children into your care.
 Your website is a window into your school.
-Through regular news, events and informative pages parents can easily see that your school is where their child is, or will be, happy.
+Through regular news, events and informative pages, parents can see that your school is where their child will be, happy.